 The Yachtsman Steakhouse is the most formal restaurant at the Beach and Yacht Club, but children are still welcome.
 The Ale & Compass Restaurant located in the Yacht Club offers comfort food and classic seafood dishes with a lighthouse-inspired decor.
 Beach Club Marketplace is quick and casual, offering fare such as salads, mac & cheese, and sandwiches, among other options.

 Advantages to staying at Disney’s Yacht & Beach Club Resort

-I like Disney’s Yacht Club Resort and Disney Beach Club and think they are a great choice to stay because of their onsite ambiance, access to so many restaurants and Epcot on foot, an easy boat ride to Hollywood Studios, and the expansive pool area.
+I like the Yacht Club and Beach Club and think they are a great choice because of their on-site ambiance, access by foot to so many restaurants and Epcot, the easy boat ride to Disney’s Hollywood Studios, and the expansive pool area.

-The cons of the Yacht & Beach Club include the extra time by bus to reach Magic Kingdom (and every deluxe resort is somewhat far from Animal Kingdom except the Lodge, so that doesn’t count).
-If Magic Kingdom is the focus of your trip.
-I’d probably choose the Magic Kingdom resorts like the Grand Floridian or Contemporary.
+The cons of the Yacht & Beach Club include the extra time by bus to reach Magic Kingdom (and each of the deluxe resorts are somewhat far from Animal Kingdom except the Lodge, so that doesn’t count).
+If Magic Kingdom is the focus of your trip, I’d probably choose the Magic Kingdom resorts like the Grand Floridian or Contemporary.

 Additionally, many Disney pools feel very crowded, and this one is especially so in warmer weather.
 We have loved Stormalong Bay most when it was cloudy or midweek.